Frederick Hammersley (British Army officer, born 1824): Early life

-He was born in Dulwich in Kent in 1824, the son of Emily and Charles Hammersley.
+He was born in Dulwich in Surrey in 1824, the son of Emily and Charles Hammersley.
 Hammersley joined the Army with a commission by purchase as an Ensign in the 14th Regiment of Foot (West Yorkshire Regiment) in 1842, was promoted Lieutenant in April 1846 and Captain in April 1851.
 He served during the Siege of Sebastopol during the Crimean War with the rank of Brevet Major (June 1856) and Deputy Assistant Quartermaster General.

 Inspector of Gymnasia

 During the Crimean War about 27,000 British troops died - the majority not as a result of wounds in battle but of disease.
 Investigations after the War decided that so many had died owing to their poor physical condition, resulting in their inability to fight off the effects of the diseases.
 In 1860 a number of military reforms began as a result of the poor performance of the British Army during the Crimean War, and one of these reforms was to investigate methods of improving the physical fitness of soldiers in the Army.
 In 1860 Major Hammersley was appointed Sergeant and Instructor in Physical Training at Aldershot in Hampshire where he became known as ‘the father of Army gymnastics’.